-Some of the Signs and symptoms of colon cancer that include immediate medical attention are listed below- decrease in weight which is unexplainable, rectal bleeding followed by blood in stool, pain in the abdomen, discomfort, gas, cramps, weakness and fatigue due to weight loss, changes in bowel movement like diarrhoea, or constipation.
+Some of the Signs and symptoms of colon cancer that include immediate medical attention are listed below- decrease in weight which is unexplained, rectal bleeding followed by blood in stool, pain in the abdomen, discomfort, gas, cramps, weakness and fatigue due to weight loss, changes in bowel movement like diarrhea, or constipation.

 Causes of colon cancer